LiteSoftware/ScreenFactoryGenerator/README.md

         super.onCreate(savedInstanceState)

         // ...
-        bind() // must be called in order to fill in your arguments }
+        initArguments() // must be called in order to fill in your arguments }
 ```